LeonieNeuhaeuser/website_source/content/publication/Uncertainty/index.md

 ---
-title: "Simulating ystematic bias in attributed social networks and its effects on rankings of minority nodes"
+title: "Simulating systematic bias in attributed social networks and its effects on rankings of minority nodes"

 # Authors